Pokeweed berries. Photo Credit: Robert Vidéki, Doronicum Kft., Bugwood.org

 Also known as: American pokeweed, common pokeweed, inkberry, pokeberry, poke

-You may have seen it lurking along roadways or in your garden, with its attractive purple berries drooping down in long bunches.
+You may have seen it along roadways or in your garden with attractive purple berries drooping down in long bunches.
 Although the odd-looking pokeweed may seem unthreatening, caution is recommended!
-All parts of this plant, including its showy berries, are toxic.
+All parts of this plant, including its bright berries, are toxic.

 |Life Cycle:||Perennial (life cycle lasts more than one year)|